Anishukla/Codechef_Hacktoberfest-2021/README.md

 <meta name="Generator" content="Markdown preview & Parsedown">

 <h1>Codechef Division 2 Long Challenge Solutions!</h1>
-<p>This repository is mainly open to those who are looking to make some PR for the Hacktoberfest event, and to get started
+<p>This repository is mainly open to those who are looking to make some PRs for the Hacktoberfest event, and to get started
   with GitHub and the open-source world.
 In this repository, you can find the solutions (as source code) for the problems of Division 2 asked on Codechef during Long Challenges.
 The goal of the repo is to have a collection of answers to all long challenge problems of all finished competitions held in 2019 and 2020 i.e. from January 2019(JAN19B) to September 2020(SEPT20B) in as many